 Obviously, the best way to rebuild your marriage is to talk to your spouse.
-Talk to him or her about your needs, wants, feelings, and thoughts.
-Notably, the best way to prevent extramarital affairs in the first place is precisely the same.
-The best thing to do when the threat of an affair is to add more positive emotional contributions to your marriage.
-When all efforts toward communication and positive contributions fail, seek professional advice.
+Talk to him or her about your needs, wants, and thoughts.
+Notably, the best way to prevent affairs in the first place is precisely the same.
+The best thing to do is to add more positive emotional contributions to your marriage.
+When efforts toward communication and positive contributions fail, seek professional advice.

-After an affair An extramarital affair is the most difficult situation that can affect a marital relationship.
-It eliminates the emotional bond between spouses, violates the basic trust each partner has for himself or herself (as well as the other) and it jeopardizes the health and well being of both parties.
+An extramarital affair is the most difficult situation that can affect a marital relationship.
+It eliminates the emotional bond between spouses.
+It also violates the basic trust of each partner.
+And it jeopardizes the health and well being of both parties.

-Dr Glass made an impact among marriage therapists in 2003 by saying that “betrayed partners in adulterous affairs often suffered from post-traumatic stress similar to that experienced by combat veterans”.
+Dr Glass made an impact among marriage therapists.
+She stated that “betrayed partners often suffered from post-traumatic stress.
+This is similar to that experienced by combat veterans.”

-According to Dr Parziale, an affair is not only a sexual event—it is an emotional event.
+According to Dr Parziale, an affair is not only a sexual event.
+It is an emotional event.
 It is usually a consequence of the emotional distance between the married couple.
-In a rather paradoxical manner, the extramarital affair may also temporarily create more closeness between the couple but will ultimately send the relationship into a terrifying tailspin.
+In a paradoxical manner, the extramarital affair may temporarily create more closeness between the couple.
+But it will ultimately sends the relationship into a terrifying tailspin.

 Usually, poor relationships result in people seeking extramarital affairs.
-Sometimes, the involved partner will justify that the affair is an attempt at “disrupting the status quo” in his or her marriage.
-If the relationship has drifted into stagnation, lack of emotional contact, habitual criticism and argument, constant conflict, or just plain emotional distance and coolness, then the affair will eventually put the final nail into the coffin.
+If the relationship has drifted into stagnation, lack of emotional contact, constant conflict, or emotional distance, then the affair will eventually put the final nail into the coffin.

-Probably the most important factor in aiding a marriage to recover from the extramarital affair is to rebuild trust.
-In most cases, it’s a rare even —and statistics are low (less than 2%) for marriages to survive the affair.
+Probably the most important factor in aiding a marriage to recover from the affair is to rebuild trust.
+In most cases, it’s a rare event.
+And statistics are less than 2% for marriages to survive the affair.
 Rebuilding trust usually takes a long time and a lot of patience.
-It sometimes helps to know that the non-involved spouse will almost always have “relapses” into distrust.
+It helps to know that the non-involved spouse will have “relapses” into distrust.
 There are many exercises for trust rebuilding.
 Letting down defensive behavior, despite the fear, is only one.

-“For the initiator of the divorce, there are distinct stages such as alienation, breakup, the love entitlement quest, looking back, mourning, and disentanglement.
-The letting go process starts early, in the disappointments and disillusion of the working marriage, teaching crisis proportions at breakup, and then still requires attention long after parting of the ways has been accomplished.”
+“For the initiator of the divorce, there are distinct stages.
+They include alienation, breakup, looking back, mourning, and disentanglement.
+The letting go process starts early in the disappointments and disillusion of the working marriage.
+It still requires attention long after parting of the ways has been accomplished.”

-For the non-initiator the stages are: shock, grief/rage, courting the rejecter, distancing, and indifference.
-The crucial phase is distancing, where the non-initiator begins to restructure his or new life without the partner.”
+For the non-initiator the stages are: shock, grief/rage, distancing, and indifference.
+The crucial phase is distancing.
+This is where the non-initiator begins to restructure his or new life without the partner.”

 Both parties involved in a divorce go through a grieving process, although it feels and looks much different.
-Understanding the process for yourself and for your ex- or soon to be ex-partner is important in the process of healing.
+Understanding the process for you and your ex partner is important in the healing process.

 A Note From the Author:

-When I began this article on infidelity I wanted to portray the anger and frustration that both spouses admittedly felt when experiencing the cause and effects of an extramarital affair.
-Amazingly, it was in talking with the victims of infidelity that occurred years ago, that the true nature of this indiscretion came into light.
-The wounds inflicted ten or twenty years ago are spoken with so much vehemence, that it appears to the non-informed as if the pain occurred just yesterday.
-Numerous times I was shocked to learn that the emotional tale.
-I was being told was from a prior marriage, and that the interviewee had actually been happily remarried years ago.
+When I began this article on infidelity I wanted to portray the anger that both spouses felt.
+It was in talking with the victims of infidelity, that the true nature of this indiscretion came into light.
+The wounds inflicted ten or twenty years ago are spoken with vehemence.
+It appears to the non-informed as if the pain occurred just yesterday.
 Clearly infidelity and divorce shatters lives.
-Some of the wounds and losses take years to heal —some never do.
+Some of the wounds and losses take years to heal.
+Some never do.

-The scope of this topic exceeds the boundaries of the word count that my publisher allows, but understandably so.
-Children, parents, families, siblings, friends, co-workers, neighbors and pastors are all affected by an extramarital affair.
-Bonds of trust are broken, in many directions, and in many cases never re-built.
+The scope of this topic exceeds the boundaries of the word count that my publisher allows.
+This is understandably so.
+Children, parents, families, siblings, friends, co-workers, and neighbors are all affected by an affair.
+Bonds of trust are broken, in many directions.
+In many cases they are never re-built.

-If you’re considering a “fling” outside your primary relationship, carefully consider the difficult consequences it will bring.
-Ask yourself, “is this sexual encounter really worth all the complications and hassles it will bring into my life?”
+If you’re considering a “fling” consider the consequences it will bring.
+Ask yourself, “is this sexual encounter really worth all the complications it will bring?”

-The title of the original article is: “Affair Proofing” Your Marriage written by Jennifer Boughton (All the names in this article have been changed to protect their identities).
+This article was featured in the February 2005 issue of the “Good News Tucson” newspaper.
+The title of the original article is: “Affair Proofing” Your Marriage.
+It is written by Jennifer Boughton.
+(All the names in this article have been changed to protect their identities.)